ln-komandur/IP-Cameras/README.md

 # IP-Cameras
 ## Introduction / Purpose
-Leverage the **FTPs** capability offered by a few Security IP cameras, and upload motion video clips and photos to a local linux ftp server (that has TLS enabled).
-Physically isolate the set-up from the internet unless otherwise desired.
+1. Leverage the **FTPs** capability offered by a few Security IP cameras, and upload motion video clips and photos to a local linux ftp server that has TLS enabled.
+2. Physically isolate the set-up from the internet unless otherwise desired.
+3. Save space on the ftp server by converting H.264 codec videos to H.265 codec as soon as they are uploaded.

 ## Hardware
 1. Reolink - RLC-510WA